aguinen/Home-Automation/README.md

 # Home-Automation
-Using HTML, PHP and Python3 to enable home automation
+Using HTML, PHP, Javascript and Python3 to enable home automation

 The goal of this project is to create an easy to use, dynamic and scalable environment for home automation projects.